the arrival of the good weather, there has been an increase

 communities struggle with the task of dealing with abandoned

-to take responsibility for their vessels.
-Organizations and
+vessel owners fail to take responsibility for their vessels.

-resolving this issue.
-It is recommended early action is taken
+for resolving this issue.
+It is recommended early action is

 Stolen Boats Canada is available to post, free of charge, any

-municipality or agency is attempting to identify an owner.
-For
+is attempting to identify an owner.
+For additional resolutions

 thinking about what speed you are traveling in your vessel,